-- Last week, the World Bank approved the establishment of a new Financial Intermediary Fund (FIF) to finance investments to strengthen pandemic prevention, preparedness and response at national, regional, and global levels with a focus on lowand middle-income countries.
-The goal is to launch the FIF in the fall.
+- Germany has now contributed 115% of its ACT-A "fair share" (US \$1.27 billion), becoming the first country to exceed its contribution benchmark set by the ACT-A Facilitation Council's Finance and Resource Mobilization Working Group.

-- Sweden has now contributed 124% of its ACT-A "fair share" (US \$300 million).
+- The health systems pillar of ACT-A now has an additional \$231 million in contributions, bringing the pillar from 5.5% funded to 9% funded.

-- The vaccination pillar of ACT-A now has an additional \$1.8 billion in contributions, bringing the pillar from 39.5% funded to 69.1% funded.
+- The mid-2022 deadline for the 70% vaccination coverage target, defined as end of June, is fast approaching.
+With one week to go, 145 countries are still off track to meet the 70% vaccination target.

-- Since the last data update, there has been an increase in the number of COVID-19 boosters administered per 100 people across all income groups except for low income.
+- Since the last data update, Sierra Leone and South Sudan have had the greatest changes in percent of population fully vaccinated and daily vaccination rate, but still modest (e.g., less than 1% change in population fully vaccinated).

 COVID Global Accountability Platform's (COVID GAP's) Accountability Reports highlight and analyze recent developments, track progress toward national, regional, and global targets, and identify high-priority recommendations for a more effective, efficient, and equitable pandemic response and preparedness.
 Drawing on data across many sources, our team tracks important measures of progress on commitments and remaining gaps, helping to hold leaders and organizations to account on these actions.

 Holding Leaders to Account

 In the accountability reports, we present real-time analysis and track updates in the dynamic landscape of the global response to COVID-19 across five areas:

 - 1. Funding the Global Response

 - 2. Vaccines and Vaccinations

 - 3. Test and treat

 - 4. Oxygen

 - 5. Pandemic preparedness and health system resilience

 Tracking the COVID-19 Pandemic

 Trends and changes in the pandemic overall are effectively tracked through several regularly updated dashboards.
 We recommend:

 Johns Hopkins COVID-19 Dashboard

 Our World in Data

 Pandem-ic

 WHO COVID-19 Dashboard

 Interactive versions of the charts and graphs below are available at https://covid19gap.org/view-the-data.
 The data visualizations will be updated every two weeks and new metrics will be added over time, as data allow.
 We welcome feedback and direct engagement to identify and incorporate additional data sources and/or relevant metrics to track.

 1. Funding the Global Response The ACT-Accelerator, the major global multi-lateral initiative coordinating pandemic response, has requested \$16.8 billion in grant funding to support activities from October 2021 to September 2022.
-Over halfway through its budget year, ACT-A has raised \$5.63 billion, a fraction of the funding needed to implement its strategy.
-At 69.1% funded, the vaccines pillar fares best (\$4.13 billion), while \$68 million has been allocated to the diagnostics pillar, just 1.4% of the target funding.
+Halfway through its budget year, ACT-A has raised \$3.85 billion, a fraction of the funding needed to implement its strategy.
+At 39.5% funded, the vaccines pillar fares best (\$2.36 billion), while \$68 million has been allocated to the diagnostics pillar, just 1.4% of the target funding (though a \$31 million increase since the last report).
 The persistent lack of funding may be indicative of waning support among wealthier countries for the "no one is safe until everyone is safe" approach.
 Figure 1.
 Donor country funding committed versus requested for ACT-A (2021-2022)